-At Midtown Surgical & Skin Institute, we care about collaborating with you to find the correct approach for your abdominal concerns.
+At Midtown Surgical & Skin Institute, we care about collaborating with you to find the correct approach for your hernia concerns.
 Our compassionate, personalized medical consultations make it easier for you to feel better and enjoy your life, your way.

-Signs and Symptoms of Hernias and Abdominal Disorders
+Signs and Symptoms of Hernias

 - Lump or bulge in the abdomen or groin